mjg211/multiarm/README.md

 ## Example

 Typically, `des_ma()` is used first to identify a design for the trial parameters of interest.
-For example, consider designing a trial for:
+For example, consider designing a trial for

   - three experimental treatment arms (see `K`);
   - desiring a familywise error-rate of at most 5%, controlling using